Arnold Amet

 Sir Arnold Karibone Amet (born 30 October 1952 in Gial Village, Karkar Island, Madang Province, Papua New Guinea) is a Papua New Guinean former politician and judge.
-In 1971 he married Miaru Feareka, and they have five (5) children: Sarah, born 22 February 1972; Arnold Jr, born 21 November 1974; Miriam, born 26 May 1976; Sova, born 12 July 1981; Giok, born 15 May 1986.
+In 1971 he married Miaru Feareka, and they have five children.
 He was a member of the National Parliament of Papua New Guinea from 2007 to 2012, representing the Madang Provincial seat.
 He was Minister of Justice and Attorney-General from 2010 to 2011.
 Prior to entering politics, he was Chief Justice of Papua New Guinea.
 In February 2021 he was nominated as the Allegiance Party (Papua New Guinea) candidate for the seat of Moresby North West District but was unsuccessful in securing the seat.
 He was awarded Knight Bachelor for service to the judiciary, law and justice in 1993.

 Education

 Amet completed his secondary education at The Armidale School in northern New South Wales, Australia, and graduated from the University of Papua New Guinea with a Bachelor of Law degree in 1975.
 He was admitted as a lawyer in Papua New Guinea in 1976.